How do I maintain three blogs and still have time to write books?

 While writing is one thing, presentation and appeal are what attracts readers.

-Whether it is a blog post image, a book cover for an ebook or even graphics I include in much of my teaching material, designing eye-catching graphics and images are always extremely important.
+Whether it is a blog post image, a book cover for an ebook or even graphics I include in much of my teaching material, designing eye-catching graphics and images are always essential.

 So much to do and so little time.